abhishekyelley/letterboxd-review-scrape/README.md

 # letterboxd-review-scrape
-Get review information from any Review on letterboxd.com
+Get film review information from any Review on letterboxd.com